Rubber Products Wholesale Trading License in Dubai

 Step 3: Submit required documents including passport copies of all shareholders and directors, a business plan, and a No Objection Certificate (NOC) if applicable for individuals currently employed in the UAE.

-Step 4: Pay licence and registration fees, receive your trading licence, proceed with corporate bank account opening, and initiate visa processing for shareholders and employees.
+Step 4: Pay license and registration fees, receive your trading license, proceed with corporate bank account opening, and initiate visa processing for shareholders and employees.

 Licensing, Compliance, and Regulatory Requirements